Louis Sévèke: Teunissen

-On 28 March 2007 the public prosecutor on the case revealed that a 38-year-old man from Rotterdam, named Marcel Teunissen according to the Spanish police, had confessed to the murder.
+On 28 March 2007 the public prosecutor on the case revealed that a 38-year-old man from Rotterdam, named Marcel Teunissen (born 9 August 1968 in Nijmegen) according to the Spanish police, had confessed to the murder.
 The murderer and victim knew each other from the squatting movement.
 The following day, it was revealed that revenge might have been the motive for the murder.
 Some people suggest that Sévèke suspected Teunissen to be an informant of the intelligence agency, and Teunissen had "sworn revenge" in his diary for being removed from the squatting scene because of that suspicion.
 Sévèke's family denies that Teunissen was removed from the scene but instead went away himself as a result of a discussion on taking money from houseowners for leaving.
 It was also suggested that the two men were linked since Sévèke had earlier helped Teunissen escape from prison.

 Teunissen was convicted of the murder of Sévèke in March 2008, and was sentenced to full life imprisonment.